holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 - **(c) Projections:** You must provide a projection of when you expect to complete any of your Role's Projects or Next-Actions.
 A rough estimate is enough, considering your current context and priorities.
 Detailed analysis or planning is not required, and this projection is not a commitment in any way.
 Unless Governance says otherwise, you have no duty to track the projection or follow-up with the recipient if it changes.
 - **(d) Checklist Items:** You must verify completion of any recurring actions that you perform for your Roles or as a Partner of the Organization.
 If requested, you must continue to share these verifications regularly, until you believe they are no longer useful.
 - **(e) Metrics:** You must share any metrics you collect in your Roles or as a Partner of the Organization.
 If requested, you must continue to share these metrics regularly, until you determine they are no longer useful.
-- **(f) Progress Updates:** You must share a summary of progress you've made in a Role or towards any of your Role's Projects since the last update you shared.
+- **(f) Progress Updates:** You must share a summary of progress you've made in your Role or towards any of your Role's Projects since the last update you shared.
 If requested, you must continue to share these updates regularly, until you determine they are no longer useful.

 ### 2.2 Duty of Processing

 You have a duty to promptly process messages and requests, as follows:

-- **(a) Requests for Processing:** Others may ask you to process the Purpose or any Accountability or Project of a Role you fill.
+- **(a) Requests for Processing:** Others may ask you to process the Purpose or any Accountability or Project of your Role.
 You must then determine and communicate a Next-Action to move it forward, if there are any you could take.
 If there are not, you must instead share what you’re waiting on before you can take a Next-Action.
 If the Next-Action or waiting-on you share is part of a broader outcome for your Role to pursue, you must also capture and communicate that as a Project.
-- **(b) Requests for Projects & Next-Actions:** Others may ask you to take on a specific Next-Action or Project in one of your Roles.
+- **(b) Requests for Projects & Next-Actions:** Others may ask you to take on a specific Next-Action or Project in your Role.
 You must accept and track it if you believe it would make sense to work towards in your Role, at least in the absence of competing priorities.
 If you don't, then you must either explain your reasoning, or suggest something else that you believe will meet the requester’s goal instead.
-- **(c) Requests to Impact Domain:** Others may ask to impact a Domain controlled by one of your Roles.
-You must allow the impact if you see no reason it will reduce your capacity to enact your Role's Purpose.
-If you do, you must explain that reason to the requester.
+- **(c) Requests to Impact Domain:** Others may ask to impact a Domain controlled by your Role.
+You must allow the impact if you see no reason it will reduce your capacity to enact your Role's Purpose or Accountabilities.
+If you do see such a reason, you must explain it to the requester.
-- **(d) Requests for Information:** Others may ask you questions or request information.
-You must respond in good faith with at least brief answers or relevant information that's readily available to you.
+- **(d) Requests for Information:** Others may ask you questions or request information relevant to your Role.
+You must respond in good faith with at least brief answers or any information that's readily available to you.

 ### 2.3 Duty of Prioritization

 You have a duty to prioritize your attention in alignment with the following:

 - **(a) Processing:** You must generally prioritize processing inbound messages from other Roles over executing your own Next-Actions.
 However, you may delay processing messages until you can batch process at a convenient time, as long as your processing is still prompt.
-Processing includes engaging in any duties in this section, and then sharing how you processed the message upon request.
+Processing includes engaging in any duties in this Article, and then sharing how you processed the message upon request.
 Processing does not include executing upon any Next-Actions or Projects you capture.
-- **(b) Meetings:** You must prioritize attending any meeting defined in this Constitution over executing your own Next-Actions, but only if this prioritization was explicitly requested for a specific meeting.
+- **(b) Meetings:** You must prioritize attending any meeting defined in this Constitution over executing your own Next-Actions, but only when this prioritization is explicitly requested for a specific meeting.
 You may still decline the request if you already have plans scheduled over the meeting time.
 - **(c) Circle Priorities:** When choosing what to work on, you must consider any official Strategies or relative prioritizations of the Circle holding your Role or any Super-Circle thereof.
-Official priorities are those defined by a Circle Lead, or by any other Roles or processes with the authority to resolve priority conflicts and define Strategies for those Circles.
+Official priorities are those defined by a Circle Lead, or by any other Roles or processes with the authority to resolve priority conflicts and define Strategies for a Circle.
 You must then treat these official priorities as more important to the Organization than your own individual priorities or your own sense of the Organization's priorities.
-- **(d) Deadlines:** If the Governance of a Circle or any official Strategy or prioritization includes a deadline specifying when something must be done by, you do not necessarily have to meet that deadline.
+- **(d) Deadlines:** If the Governance or any official Strategy or prioritization of a Circle includes a deadline specifying when something must be done by, you do not necessarily have to meet that deadline.
 Instead, you must interpret that as an official prioritization of any actions needed to hit that deadline over any other actions for that Circle, and act accordingly.
 A Circle Lead or another Role or process with the authority to resolve priority conflicts across Roles may overrule this prioritization.

 ## Article 3: Tactical Meetings